 and so forth

 Non-tangible skills, aka soft skill sets, can be incorporated into the profile of your resume and throughout your cover letter.

 Hard skill sets should be highlighted in your resume profile, within your professional achievements, and in a separate section entitled “Areas of Expertise” or “Core Competencies.”

 In this section, you will want to choose about 8-12 areas of expertise or skills that make you an excellent job candidate.
 They may be represented in a list format or as a table.
-Areas of expertise should be on the first page of your resume, after your introductory paragraph or professional profile, so readers are able to hone in on them right away.
+Areas of expertise should be on the first page of your resume, after your introductory paragraph or professional profile, so that readers can hone in on them right away.

 How can hard skills and core competencies help me during my job interview?
 Using storytelling throughout the interview is an excellent method to build credibility and share your accomplishments to showcase your tangible skills and abilities.

 Need help writing your resume content to generate interviews?
 How about some interview preparation to help you really shine?